 The unpredictability and scale of climate change impacts will be felt regionally, so any planning that enhances resilience will need to be collaborative and coordinated.
-This Action recognizes the urgency of the climate crisis while exploring long-term solutions that sustain precious ecosystem processes.

-Climate resilience and adaptation projects will need to pay special attention to social equity, since planning and implementing large projects to prepare the physical environment for sea level rise will inevitably affect the economic and social dimensions of its inhabitants.
+This Action recognizes the planning, including completion of local and regional vulnerability and social dimensions of its inhabitants.
 Furthermore, many nearshore sites with residual contamination in soil are located in underserved communities and communities of color who face health risks with current and future exposure.
 It is critical that agencies work in partnership with community leadership to address priority concerns.